 WhatsApp has become one of those apps that we can’t dispense with but every good thing comes with some unpleasant gifts.
 Every day I wake up in the morning, I find dozens of messages, especially from the WhatsApp groups.
 They come in such an abundance that I feel irritated because most of those messages are of no interest to me.

 Now, unless I tap every chat, in turn, the notification counter keeps showing the number of unread messages.
 I honestly hate this and if you’re one who feels the same, here’s a way to get rid of that humdrum job with a simple trick.
 Open WhatsApp, tap and hold the chat with lots of messages and select the Mark as read option.

 21. Respond to WhatsApp Messages Automatically

 WhatsApp is an incredibly popular messaging app and if you use it for business purposes like me, you can take advantage of the auto-response feature using the ‘WhatsApp Business‘ app for Android and iOS or just use a third-party app called ‘AutoResponder for WA‘.
 The app lets you set up multiple auto-response messages so that they’ll be sent to groups, individual contacts or both.

 Read this: Convert Whatsapp Voice Messages Into Texts

 25. Share Facebook Videos on WhatsApp

-For more WhatsApp tips and tricks, please browse this link.
+For more WhatsApp tips and tricks, click the following link: